aqilc/clyde-infinity/wiki/wasted code.md

   if(al > bl)
     tmp = a, a = b, b = tmp;

-  // Holds values so we dont have to do calculations again let t, min, cost, ai, bi;
+  // Holds values so we don't have to do calculations again let t, min, cost, ai, bi;

   // Loops through both words, filling in the matrix with the step values. for(let i = 1; i <= bl; i ++) {

-    // Gets and stores b[i - 1] so we dont have to get it over and over bi = b[i - 1];
+    // Gets and stores b[i - 1] so we don't have to get it over and over bi = b[i - 1];

     for(let j = 1; j <= al; j ++) {

-      // Gets and stores a[i - 1] so we dont have to get it over and over ai = a[i - 1];
+      // Gets and stores a[i - 1] so we don't have to get it over and over ai = a[i - 1];

       // Defines cost